levensailor/ciscoucadmin/README.md

 This is useful as you can manage feature sets in LDAP.
 You would create multiple LDAP Directories with different filters and apply relevant **Feature Group Templates** to each.

+Services Profile specifies which **UC Services** to assign the user, such as:
+- IM and Presence
+- CTI (Computer Telephony Integration)
+- Voicemail
+- Mailstore
+- Video Conference

+💫**UC Services** contain service type, host name or IP address, and port

 When users are imported, they can have **Access Control Groups** assigned.

 - Standard CCM End Users – Grants an end user log-in rights to the Cisco Unified CM User Options page